SRINJOY4119/Capital_One_Launchpad/README.md

-# PRAGATI - Agricultural AI Platform 🌾🤖
+# PRAGATI - Agricultural AI Platform

-**Precision Retrieval & AI for Generative Agriculture Technology & Insights**
+**Precision Retrieval and AI for Generative Agriculture Technology & Insights**

-A comprehensive RAG-powered multi-agent intelligence system tailored for agricultural domain knowledge.
-PRAGATI integrates semantic search with domain-specific knowledge base retrieval, ensuring all AI-generated responses are grounded in verified agricultural data.
+PRAGATI is an advanced multi-agent intelligence system designed for the agricultural sector.
+The platform leverages retrieval-augmented generation (RAG) and semantic search to deliver context-aware, data-driven insights grounded in verified agricultural knowledge bases.

-## 🌟 Key Features
+## Key Features

-- **🤖 Multi-Agent AI System** with specialized agents for different agricultural domains
+- Multi-agent architecture with domain-specialized agents
-- **🔍 RAG-Powered Intelligence** for context-aware, grounded responses
+- Retrieval-augmented generation for accurate, context-sensitive responses
-- **🌍 Multi-lingual & Multi-modal** support (text, image, voice inputs)
+- Multi-lingual and multi-modal support (text, image, voice)
-- **🔬 Deep Research Pipelines** for enhanced coverage and analysis
+- Deep research pipelines for comprehensive analysis
-- **👥 Human-in-the-Loop (HITL)** mechanism for validation and trustworthiness
+- Human-in-the-loop validation for reliability
-- **📊 Real-time Market Intelligence** and weather forecasting
+- Real-time market intelligence and weather forecasting
-- **🌱 Precision Agriculture** recommendations and insights
+- Precision agriculture recommendations and insights

-## 🚀 Quick Start with Docker
+## Quick Start

 ### Prerequisites

-- Docker installed on your system
-- Docker Compose (usually comes with Docker Desktop)
+- Docker (recommended)
-- Git for cloning the repository
+- Git

-### 1. Clone the Repository
+### Clone the Repository

 ```bash
 git clone https://github.com/SRINJOY59/Capital_One_Launchpad.git
 cd Capital_One_Launchpad
 ```

-### 2. Set Up Environment Variables
+### Environment Configuration

-Create a `.env` file in the root directory with your API keys:
+Create a `.env` file in the root directory and populate it with your API keys:

 ```bash
 cp .env.example .env